Courier Configuration

 Categories: courier, mysql

 Like many people, I setup courier to use mysql for authentication.
-When I went through the setup, I decided to store username as [email protected] in the accounts table.
-Users who are not in the default domain, can login as [email protected] and they are good to go.
+When I went through the setup, I decided to store username as user@domain in the accounts table.
+Users who are not in the default domain, can login as user@domain and they are good to go.
 This works well in most modern email clients, but some older clients, notably Netscape 4.5, can’t use this syntax and are unable to login.